 Advent IV or Rorate

-Today is Advent IV, also known as Rorate, the last Sunday before Christmas.
-Two cantatas for today.
+19 December 2021 – Today is Advent IV, also known as Rorate, the last Sunday before Christmas.
+Two Weimar cantatas for today.
 Contrary to Leipzig, Weimar did allow music in mass during Advent.

 First up BWV 132: Bereitet die Wege, bereitet die Bahn!
 First performed in Weimar, December 22nd 1715.
 Libretto by the Weimar court librarian Salomon Franck, Bach's favourite libretto writer in Weimar.
 It evokes the day's prescribed gospel reading, the testimony of John the Baptist and the prediction of Isaiah, urging listeners to prepare for the birth of the Messiah.